UNIVERSE-HPC/course-material/high_performance_computing/parallel_computers/01_basics.md

 We’ve motivated the need for many CPU-cores in terms of the need to build more powerful computers in an era when the CPU-cores themselves aren’t getting any faster.
 Although this argument makes sense for the world’s largest supercomputers, we now have multicore laptops and mobile phones - why do we need them?

 You might think the answer is obvious: surely two CPU-cores will run my computer program twice as fast as a single CPU-core?
-Well, it may not be apparent until we cover how to parallelise a calculation next week, but it turns out that this is not the case.
+Well, it may not be apparent until we cover how to parallelise a calculation later, but it turns out that this is not the case.
 It usually requires manual intervention to enable a computer program to take advantage of multiple CPU-cores.
 Although this is possible to do, it certainly wouldn’t have been the case back in 2005 when multicore CPUs first became commonplace.

 So what is the advantage for a normal user who is not running parallel programs?
 We call these serial programs.